Episode 2 ‘The Bachelorette’ Spoilers: Hannah Brown Embraces Her First Dates

-Next up for Hannah Brown and her remaining guys on The Bachelorette is Episode 2.
-Spoilers tease that this one will follow a fairly typical format, but full-fledged teasers have not emerged in full quite yet.
+Next up for Hannah Brown and her remaining guys on The Bachelorette is Episode 2, spoilers tease that this one will follow a fairly typical format, but teasers have not emerged in full quite yet.
 More information will become available over the coming days, but in the meantime, there are plenty of juicy tidbits to chew on based on information that came out during filming.

 Show creator Mike Fleiss shared quite a few photos of Hannah as filming took place this spring.
 The Bachelorette spoilers detail that the Episode 2 dates took place in mid-March and it is expected that three or four men will be eliminated at the second rose ceremony.